Mirmik/articles/alang/en.md

 Still it would be fine if we have always enjoyed the right-to-left paradigm, but the thirst for naturalness spawned:

 - command-line utilities `cp`, `ln`, etc.
-- the syntax of the functions in the standard `C++` library, such as `std::copy` and family.
+- the syntax of the functions in the standard `C++` library, such as `std::copy` and its family.

-The dichotomy of directions led to the fact that instead of unstoppably writing code, the developer is forced to pause, walk to the coffee machine for another espresso and lazily move back to the comfortable chair, to review hundreds of pages of the respective documentation.
+The dichotomy of directions led to the fact that instead of unstoppably writing code, the developer is forced to pause, walk to the coffee machine for another espresso and lazily move back to the comfortable chair to review hundreds of pages of the respective documentation.

 Luckily enough, after decades of industry stagnation in regard to this issue, there has been a recent shift.
 The vast majority of modern tools pick up left-to-right as the default direction as opposed to right-to-left.
-While the order of arguments in the library functions is still given away to project maintainers’ will, assignment operators built into the syntax of programming languages, survived any modern tendency.
+While the order of arguments in the library functions is still given away to project maintainers’ will,  assignment operators that built into the syntax of programming languages survived despite any modern tendency.
 There came the time to hammer a nail of the righteous wrath to the coffin of prosperous irrationality, which is called, yeah, the assignment operator.

 _Silverfish_ language introduces the right (yes, _the_ right) assignment.